mait-you/Born2beroot/README.md

 ---

+## What’s Label
+**label** refers to a name or identifier that is assigned to a disk or a partition.
+It helps distinguish between different partitions or disks, making it easier to manage and organize storage.

+- **GPT (GUID Partition Table)**: Modern and recommended for most systems.
+Supports:

+    - Drives larger than 2TB.
+    - More than 4 primary partitions supports up to 128 (on Linux).
+    - Compatibility with UEFI systems.

+- **DOS (MBR - Master Boot Record)**: Older partitioning standard, ideal for:

+    - Drives smaller than 2TB.
+    - Limited to 4 primary partitions unless using extended/logical partitions.
+    - Compatibility with BIOS systems.

+---

 ## What’s LVM
-**LVM (Logical Volume Manager)** is a flexible disk management system that allows dynamic partitioning and resizing of storage volumes in Linux.
+**LVM (Logical Volume Manager)** is used after the disk is partitioned and is a flexible disk management system that allows dynamic partitioning and resizing of storage volumes in Linux.
 LVM provides a more advanced way to manage storage by abstracting physical storage into logical units.

 1. **Physical Volumes (PVs)**:
    - Represent the actual physical storage devices.